Information for applicants

 - Institution type: Applicants must be one of three types of institutions:

-- Colleges, Universities, Polytecnics, or other degree-granting institutions of tertiary education
+- Colleges, universities, polytecnics, or other degree-granting institutions of tertiary education

 - University-affiliated research institutes